Bee Campus Designation

 Our Grounds Department has taken the lead on enhancing and creating a pollinator-friendly landscape on campus by integrating pollinator-friendly plants and flowering tree species.
-To go along with these new plants, we're working to create educational signage for display around campus to educate and inform the threats to local pollinators and our efforts to protect them.
-We aim to have these up for Spring 2021.
+To go along with these new plants, we're creating educational signage for display around campus to educate and inform the threats to local pollinators and our efforts to protect them.
+We aim to install these signs on campus for summer 2022.

 Let's Protect Pollinators

 Globally and in Canada, pollinators are under threat and need us to take action to protect them and their habitats.
-To learn about what actions you can take to protect pollinators and commit to those actions, we encourage you to sign Bee City Canada Pollinator Pledge.
+To learn what steps you can take to protect pollinators and commit to those actions, we encourage you to sign Bee City Canada Pollinator Pledge.

 Everyone who signs the pledge appears on the Pollinator Protector map, and we want Guelph to be a leader on that map.

 But we don't want to stop there!
-We need your help spreading the word and making a "buzz" in Guelph, which you can do by using #PollinatorProtector and tag us in your posts.
-We will feature you on our social media and use your actions as inspiration for others to take action to protect pollinators.
+We need your help spreading the word and making a "buzz" in Guelph, which you can do by using #PollinatorProtector and tagging us in your posts.
+We will feature you on our social media and use your actions as inspiration for others to protect pollinators.